ISKN/Pulse/README.md

 ### Installation
 1. Download openframeworks here: http://openframeworks.cc/download/ (on windows, prefer visual studio to qt creator for OF but both should work fine).
-2. Copy the 'Pulse' folder inside 'apps/myApps'.
+2. Copy the addons you will find in 'Addons' to openframeworks/addons.
-3. Try to start the project corresponding to your IDE and platform (linux : qt creator ; win : visual studio ; os x : xcode).
+3. Copy the 'Pulse' folder inside 'apps/myApps'.
-4. If the project doesn't compile or if the one you need doesn't exist, just create it:
+4. Try to start the project corresponding to your IDE and platform (linux : qt creator ; win : visual studio ; os x : xcode).
-  1. copy the addons you will find in 'Addons' to openframeworks/addons
+5. If the project doesn't compile or if the one you need doesn't exist, just create it:
-  2. try openframeworks' project generator (don't forget to tick the addons) or create a raw project and include all of OF sources and the project's sources
+  1. try openframeworks' project generator (don't forget to tick the addons: ofxRing, ofxSplashScreen, ofxVoronoi2D) or create a raw project and include all of OF sources and the project's sources (except iskn API located in Pulse/src/Slate)
-  3. add the include folder of the API corresponding to your platform (Pulse\src\Slate\ISKN_API) to the include directories of your project
+  2. add the include folder of the API corresponding to your platform (Pulse/src/Slate/ISKN_API) to the include directories of your project
-  4. link to iskn API (Pulse\src\Slate\ISKN_API) and don't forget to copy the shared lib to your PATH or next to the binary
+  3. link to iskn API (Pulse/src/Slate/ISKN_API) and don't forget to copy the shared lib to your PATH or next to the binary (which should be in Pulse/bin)

 ### How to use
-Place the Slate in landscape mode with the buttons behind you, compile and run.
+Place the Slate in landscape mode with the buttons behind it, compile and run.
 If you want to change the song, go to Pulse/bin/data and edit settings.ini.

 ### Remarks about changing the song